Donald Trump Net Worth 2020 – How Rich is Donald Trump?

 Donald Trump.
 We don’t need to tell you who this guy is, especially after he’s assumed office in the White House just a month ago as the 45th president of the United States.

 Former reality TV star and a successful business magnate, he became one of the best known and most controversial businessmen of the 1980’s and 1990’s.
 His reputation precedes him.
 His net worth also.

-He’s garnered so far an unimaginable $3.5 Billion.
-Yes, with a huge B, from Boss.
+He’s garnered so far an unimaginable $3.1 Billion.

 Donald John Trump was born on June 14, 1946 in Queens, New York.
 He’s the forth of five children of Frederick Christ, a successful real estate developer, and Mary MacLeod Trump.